Daily Houserule tweets: January 2023

 3. A limited-use wand/missile/etc. that uncomfortably shrinks foes’ clothing/armor for 1 min.
 Most clothing: -1 DX; Armor: effects per glue grenade.

 4. Triger Balm: Like Balm of Regeneration, which heals HP at expense of FP – but chi-aspected.
 Roll vs Esoteric Medicine (Chi) if treating others, or Body Control if used on self.
-Success heals at less cost than Balm Regeneration: reduce the FP cost by the margin of success.
+Success heals at less cost than Balm of Regeneration: reduce the FP cost by the margin of success.

-5. Anti-Mana Lamp: Mysterious bulls-eye lantern lowers mana by 2 levels (e.g., Normal Mana → No Mana) along its 1-hex wide light beam for 10 hexes, by 1 level for another 20 hexes.
+5. Anti-Mana Lamp: Mysterious bulls-eye lantern lowers mana by 2 levels (e.g., Normal Mana becomes No Mana) along its 1-hex wide light beam for 10 hexes, by 1 level for another 20 hexes.
 Hated by mages, fae, etc. This lamp should consume some rare, expensive, fast-burning fuel!

 6. Any magic weapons/items with modest magic properties if used by PCs, but major magic properties if wielded by humanity-hating monsters.
 PCs will face thievery attempts – or legitimate and very tempting offers from evil buyers, amoral arms dealers, etc.